jewel/clearskies/protocol/core.md

 This key is used as the communication key.
 All of the read-write peers posses it, but they do not give it to read-only peers.
 The user never sees this key.
-It will be referred to as the read-write pre-shared-key (PSK).
-(Details of tranport encryption are found in the "Handshake" section.)
+It will be referred to as the read-write key.
+(Details of transport encryption are found in the "Communication" section.)

-A 256-bit random number is chosen called the database ID.
-This is shared publicly.
+A 256-bit number is generated that is associated with this key, called the key ID.

 A 128-bit random number called the peer ID is also generated.
 Each peer has its own peer ID, and the peer should use a different peer ID for each database.

 A 2048-bit RSA key should be generated for the share.
 It will be used to digitally sign messages to stop read-only shares from pretending to be read-write shares.
-It should never be given to read-only shares.
+Only the public portion of this key is given to read-only shares.

-A 128-bit read-only PSK should also be generated.
-It is used as the communication key for a read-only and read-write node, as well as between two read-only nodes.
+A 256-bit read-only key should also be generated.
+It is used as the communication key for a read-only and read-write peer, as well as between two read-only peers.
+It also has its own 256-bit key ID.

 Once generated, all keys are saved to disk.